Whether you are an entry or professional sushi chef, you will definitely need a sushi knife to assist in the preparation of sushi.

 The sushi knife is hand washable, as well as dishwasher safe—and air drying is recommended.
 It 100% Japanese product, and it comes with a limited lifetime warranty.
 This is one of the best sushi knives that you will find in less than $100.

-- Unique, single-sided blade design, embellished with the Japanese character for ‘wasabi’
+- Unique, single-sided blade design and it even has the Japanese character for wasabi on the blade.

 This sushi knife is one of the best knives for entry-level users.
-It comes with an 8.5” long blade, which is created with superior quality Japanese VG10 stainless steel, which comes with 33 layers of premium quality soft steel.
+It comes with an 8.5” long blade, which is created with superior Japanese stainless steel (VG10), which comes with 33 layers of quality soft steel.

 The blade’s core is vacuum heat-treated to improve its hardness to 62 HRC, and also make it corrosion and rust resistance.